V0v1kkk/WhisperVoiceInput/readme.md

 - Ensure the server address is correct
 - Try a different Whisper model (smaller models may be faster but less accurate)

-### Output Issues

-- For clipboard issues, try a different output method
-- For `wl-copy`, ensure it's installed: `sudo apt install wl-clipboard`
-- For `ydotool`, ensure it's installed and properly configured

 ### Socket Control Issues

 - Ensure the application is running
-- Check if the socket file exists at `/tmp/WhisperVoiceInput`
+- Check if the socket file exists at `/tmp/WhisperVoiceInput/pipe`
 - Verify `socat` is installed: `sudo apt install socat`

 ## Logs